learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

 ## Introduction

-In regression, you are predicting values so it makes sense to discuss error as a distance of how far off our estimates were.
+In regression, you are predicting continous values so it makes sense to discuss error as a distance of how far off our estimates were.
 When classifying a binary variable, however, a model is either correct or incorrect.
 As a result, we tend to quantify this in terms of how many false positives versus false negatives we come across.
 In particular, we examine a few different specific measurements when evaluating the performance of a classification algorithm.
-In this review lab, we'll review precision, recall, accuracy, and F1-score in order to evaluate our logistic regression models.
+In this lab, you'll review precision, recall, accuracy, and F1 score in order to evaluate our logistic regression models.

 ## Objectives

-You will be able to:
-- Understand and assess precision, recall, and accuracy of classifiers
-- Evaluate classification models using various metrics
+In this lab you will:

+- Implement evaluation metrics from scratch using Python

-## Terminology Review
+## Terminology review

 Let's take a moment and review some classification evaluation metrics:

-$Precision = \frac{\text{Number of True Positives}}{\text{Number of Predicted Positives}}$
+$$ \text{Precision} = \frac{\text{Number of True Positives}}{\text{Number of Predicted Positives}} $$

-$Recall = \frac{\text{Number of True Positives}}{\text{Number of Actual Total Positives}}$
+$$ \text{Recall} = \frac{\text{Number of True Positives}}{\text{Number of Actual Total Positives}} $$

-$Accuracy = \frac{\text{Number of True Positives + True Negatives}}{\text{Total Observations}}$
+$$ \text{Accuracy} = \frac{\text{Number of True Positives + True Negatives}}{\text{Total Observations}} $$

-$\text{F1-Score} = 2\ \frac{Precision\ x\ Recall}{Precision + Recall}$
+$$ \text{F1 score} = 2 * \frac{\text{Precision * Recall}}{\text{Precision + Recall}} $$

-At times, it may be superior to tune a classification algorithm to optimize against precision or recall rather than overall accuracy.
+At times, it may be best to tune a classification algorithm to optimize against precision or recall rather than overall accuracy.
 For example, imagine the scenario of predicting whether or not a patient is at risk for cancer and should be brought in for additional testing.
 In cases such as this, we often may want to cast a slightly wider net, and it is preferable to optimize for recall, the number of cancer positive cases, than it is to optimize precision, the percentage of our predicted cancer-risk patients who are indeed positive.

-## 1. Split the data into train and test sets
+## Split the data into training and test sets

 ```python